Shooting Meth

 Injection Site Marks

 An injection site will usually have a small bruise from repeated needle insertion.
-Additionally, those who are shooting up meth for long periods will develop track marks.
+People who are shooting up meth for long periods will develop track marks.
 These appear as dark veins in the arm but will lead to a darker area around the injection site.

 Collapsed Veins